 Urinary tract infections (UTIs) are common in pregnancy.
-Not all urine infections cause symptoms (known as asymptomatic bacteriuria) but in pregnancy even those without symptoms need to be treated to prevent problems later in pregnancy.
+Not all UTIs cause symptoms, but in pregnancy even those without symptoms need to be treated to prevent problems later in pregnancy.
 This means all pregnant women should have a test for UTI early in pregnancy.

 - A UTI happens when any part of your urinary system – your kidneys, ureters, bladder and urethra – becomes infected by bacteria.

-- You should have a urine test early in pregnancy (when first seen) to check for signs of UTI, even if you have no symptoms.
+- You should have a urine culture test early in pregnancy (when first seen) to check for signs of UTI, even if you have no symptoms.
 This is different to a urine test to see if you are pregnant.

 - UTIs in pregnancy are easily treated with a course of antibiotics.
 Your doctor will choose an antibiotic safe to use during your stage of pregnancy.

-- If untreated, UTIs in pregnancy can increase your risk of complications such as kidney infection, low birth weight for baby and premature birth (baby is born much sooner than the expected date).
+- If untreated, UTIs in pregnancy can increase your risk of complications such as kidney infection (pyelonephritis), low birth weight for baby and premature birth (baby is born much sooner than the expected date).

-You are more prone to UTIs during pregnancy due to the changes in hormones which slows the flow of urine.
-As a result, bacteria have more time to grow in the urine before being flushed out.
-Also, as the uterus grows, the increased weight can block the flow of urine from the bladder, causing an infection.
+You are more prone to UTIs during pregnancy due to changes in your hormones, which slows the flow of urine (pee or mimi).
+As a result, bacteria have more time to grow in your urine before being flushed out.
+Also, as the uterus grows, the increased weight can block the flow of urine from your bladder, causing an infection.

 Common symptoms of a urinary tract infection are: